Ricardosgeral/relier/README.md

 ## Data collection
 The *Raspberry Pi*, together with the *acquisition system box*, handles the sensors and gets the data from them.
 The data is collected once the green start button in the *touchscreen GUI* (in *Main menu* page) is pressed.
-The location where data will be collected depends on the user *settings*, on whether an internet connection is available and a USB drive is plugged in.
+The location where data will be collected is defined  by the user, and depends on whether or not an internet connection is available, and whether or not a USB drive is plugged in.

 ### No internet connection
 Data is only stored locally and has two possible ways to go:

-1. **No** USB drive is plugged in
+1. **No USB drive** is plugged in

    Data are stored *only* on the Micro SD card.
 The data are stored in the *CSV* format inside folder **/srv/EROSTESTS**.